Pregnancy and Thyroid Disease

 What is postpartum thyroiditis?

-Postpartum thyroiditis is an inflammation of the thyroid gland.
+Postpartum thyroiditis is an inflammation of the thyroid gland that occurs after pregnancy.
 It usually occurs within a year after a woman gives birth.
 It affects five to ten out of every 100 women after they deliver a baby.
 There are usually two phases of the disease, hyperthyroidism (too much thyroid hormone) and hypothyroidism (too little thyroid hormone).

 In the usual first phase, hyperthyroidism, the inflamed thyroid gland leaks stored thyroid hormone (which consists of T3 and T4) into the blood.
-This phase usually lasts 2 to 4 months.
+This phase usually lasts two to four months.
 Too much thyroid hormone in your blood causes your metabolism to speed up.
 Symptoms can include: